animesh10/electrode-gitbook/chapter1/quick-start/deploy-your-app.md

 You should see a terminal message`Logged in as your-example-email@your-email-provider.com`.
 Now, let's deploy!

 You'll need to specify the [version of node](https://devcenter.heroku.com/articles/node-best-practices) and npm you are using on your machine into our`package.json`.
 Add the code below to your `package.json`.
 Make sure to change `"node": "4.2.x"`, and `"npm": 3.10.x` to your actual node and npm version.
-To find out what versions you have, run `node -v`and`npm -v` in the command line.
+To find out what versions you have, run `node -v`and`npm -v` in the command line